Consensys/doc.ethsigner/docs/index.md

 * [Azure Key Vault](HowTo/Store-Keys/Use-Azure.md).

 !!! note
-    EthSigner currently only supports using multiple private keys with file-based signing (using V3 keystore files).
+    EthSigner supports multiple private keys with file-based signing only (using V3 keystore files).
 That is, the location of multiple private keys can be specified when starting EthSigner.

-    This functionality is not available using Hashicorp Vault or Azure Key Vault.

 The transaction process when using EthSigner is: